vocdoni/ui-components/README.md

   entire monorepo.
 - `pnpm lint`: runs the linter of each package (may vary per package, but usually prettier & tsc).
-- `pnpm test`: runs all the tests in the monorepo.
-Note these are configured globally in the monorepo (testing dependencies are in the base `package.json` file)
+- `pnpm test`: runs all package tests in the monorepo through Turbo and Vitest.

 ## Reference